mozilla/data-docs/src/datasets/other/attitudes_daily/intro.md

 The `attitudes_daily` table is accessible through re:dash using the `Telemetry (BigQuery)` data source.
-The full table name is `moz-fx-data-shared-prod.telemetry_derived.attitudes_daily_v1`.
+The full table name is `moz-fx-data-shared-prod.telemetry.attitudes_daily`.

 Here's an [example query](https://sql.telemetry.mozilla.org/queries/63937/source#163424).